haseebicious/ajman-health-dashboard/README.md

 *   **Seamless Bilingual Interface:** With a single click, the entire dashboard—from titles and labels to narratives and insights—flips between **English** and **Arabic (العربية)**, ensuring accessibility for all users.
 *   **At-a-Glance KPI Metrics:** Key performance indicators are presented in clear, concise metric cards at the top, providing an immediate summary of the selected time period.
 *   **Fully Responsive Design:** The dashboard is meticulously crafted to provide a seamless experience on any device, from a large desktop monitor to a smartphone.
+*   **Custom Bilingual Tooltips:** Rich, interactive tooltips provide detailed data points and are fully translated when switching between English and Arabic.
 *   **Verifiable and Credible Data:** To ensure full transparency and build trust, every chart includes a direct, clickable link to its original source on the official Ajman Data Portal.

 ---